anyWareSculpture/playground/angular-socket-io-im/README.md

 in a new terminal tab, and navigate to http://127.0.0.1:8080/debug?port=5858.

+## URL Redirects

+For ease of development and testing, navigate to any state.
+You will be redirected to the login page.
+After logging in, your proximity will be set, and you will be directed back to the initial requested page.

 ## TODO

 ### Status Bar
 - ~~FIX logged in user state isn't sent from cyberObject after user status change~~
 - ~~Include list of user name, and corresponding proximity in status bar~~
-- FIX send current status of other users when another user logs in, not just on change
+- ~~FIX send current status of other users when another user logs in, not just on change~~
-- Move status bar into index.jade, present on every page
+- ~~Move status bar into index.jade, present on every page~~
+- Don't want status bar on login page, as won't recieve any login broadcast events unless logged in

 ### Chat box
-- Populate username in messages list on message send (fixing status bar should take care of this)
+- ~~Populate username in messages list on message send~~ ~~(fixing status bar should take care of this)~~

 ### General
 - ~~Enforce login before accessing remaining app flow~~